Sid Domic: Professional playing career

-Domic was released from the Hull F.C. quota on 26 June to allow Mathew Head to play for the club.
+Domic was released from the Hull FC quota on 26 June to allow Mathew Head to play for the club.

 In 2008, he joined the Dewsbury Rams.

 Post-playing

 In 2010 Domic's artistic ability led him to be selected from a field of six artists to design the Indigenous All Stars' jersey, as well as Johnathan Thurston's custom headgear, for the annual NRL All Stars matches.
 Much of his own knowledge in this area has been passed down to him from his grandmother, Ivy Domic.
-Through his fame from his playing career, he has visited children at many schools to expose them to Aboriginal culture and his work has been exhibited at the Rebecca Hossack Gallery in the U.K.
+Through his fame from his playing career, he has visited children at many schools to introduce them to Aboriginal culture and his work has been exhibited at the Rebecca Hossack Gallery in the U.K.